jdauba/Domain-Adaptation-SVHN-MNIST/README.md

 In AI, domain adaptation aims at learning from a source dataset and well perform while infering on another target dataset, with a different distribution.
 Domain adaptation can be strategical for companies where creating annotated datasets could cost millions.

-In this prohect, a classifier is trained to classify numbers from the SVHN dataset, and we want to efficiently transfer that knowledge for an efficient classification on the MNISt dataset, without training on the latter.
+In this project, a classifier is trained to classify numbers from the SVHN dataset, and we want to efficiently transfer that knowledge for an efficient classification on the MNISt dataset, without training on the latter.

 To overcome the domain shift between the 2 datasets and adapt the classifier trained on SVHN to MNISt, I used a conditional-GAN technique based on this paper : https://arxiv.org/pdf/2001.02950.pdf.